Best Business Structure in Australia: Pros and Cons for Small Businesses

 - Trust: Can provide continuity if the trust deed allows for the appointment of new trustees.

 As you are now very aware, selecting the right business structure is not a one-size-fits-all solution.
-It’s very much decided on by your personal situation, your business and the intricacies of how it operates and what your goals are – both personally and professionally.
+It’s largely determined by your personal situation, your business, and the intricacies of how it operates, as well as your goals – both personally and professionally.

 There’s no such thing as a ‘best’ structure!